from os.path import exists

 selection

-A list containing which components to return, and/or the absolute value.
+A list containing which components to return, and/or the norm.

 flatten